yortus/multimethods/README.md

 - eager or lazy?

-## The CONTINUE sentinel
+## The NEXT sentinel
-- When a handler returns `CONTINUE` (or a `Promise` thereof), it instructs the library to call the next-best matching handler for the same inputs.
-And so on until either a handler returns a non-`CONTINUE` value (which becomes the return value of the MM call), or the last matching handler returns `CONTINUE`, which causes an 'unhandled' error to be thrown.
+- When a handler returns `NEXT` (or a `Promise` thereof), it instructs the library to call the next-best matching handler for the same inputs.
+And so on until either a handler returns a non-`NEXT` value (which becomes the return value of the MM call), or the last matching handler returns `NEXT`, which causes an 'unhandled' error to be thrown.
-- lib provides a default for this, which is exported as `CONTINUE`
+- lib provides a default for this, which is exported as `NEXT`
-- clients can provide their own `CONTINUE` value via MM options
+- clients can provide their own `NEXT` value via MM options

 ## Strict mode (`options.strict`)